Guest and Crewmember Health, Safety & Security

 Electronic mustering systems improve the speed with which we can account for personnel in emergency situations.
-By the end of 2017, 75% of the fleet was outfitted with these systems, which are designed to deliver a faster, more efficient mustering process and provide accurate, real time measurement of assembly and evacuation, if ever needed.
+By the end of 2018, 90% of the fleet was outfitted with these systems, which are designed to deliver a faster, more efficient mustering process and provide accurate, real-time measurement of assembly and evacuation, if ever needed.

 Audit and Investigations

-- Internal regulatory compliance audits and/or Health, Environment, Safety and Security (HESS) investigations are conducted annually of each brand’s head office, 100% of our fleet, our ports, hotels and land transport assets.
+- Internal Health, Environment, Safety and Security (HESS) compliance audits are conducted annually of each of our brands’ head offices, 100% of our fleet, our ports, hotels and land transport assets.
+HESS investigations are also carried out as needed to determine the root cause of incidents and to identify corrective and preventative actions that will reduce the risk of future occurrences.
 All incident investigation recommendations, audit observations, findings and non-conformities are reported to the brands and to relevant corporate groups for review and resolution.
-Additionally, internal focus reviews are performed based on identified root causes from incident investigations, audits, and management’s risk assessments.
+Additionally, internal focus reviews are performed based on identified root causes from incident investigations, audits, and management risk assessments.

 - Our ships are regulated by various international, national, state and local laws, regulations and treaties enforced in the jurisdictions in which they operate.
-Compliance with these laws and regulations is verified through inspections, surveys and audits.
-Independent third-party regulatory compliance is performed periodically through inspections, surveys and audits conducted by representatives from each ship’s country of registry, Port State and Classification Societies.
+Compliance with these laws and regulations is verified through regular third-party inspections, surveys and audits.

 EMERGENCY POWER & VULNERABILITY MITIGATION

-- An additional Emergency Diesel Generator for added redundancy and additional power generation if needed during an emergency.
+- Our ships are outfitted with an additional Emergency Diesel Generator for added redundancy and additional power generation if needed during an emergency.

 The majority of our fleet has been upgraded with the latest engine room fire prevention, detection and suppression technologies.
-In 2016, we completed phase I of the program and in 2017 we completed approximately 80% of phase II.
+In 2016, we completed phase I of the program.
+In 2017, we completed approximately 80% of phase II and in 2018 we completed an additional 10%.
 Phase II includes:

 - Engine control room audio & video recording.

-- CCTV oil mist, smoke and fire analytics equipment.
+- The installation of machinery space hydrocarbon gas/oil leak detection technologies and CCTV oil mist, smoke and fire analytics equipment.

 - Double wall fuel hoses for our main engines.